appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/build-the-dashboard.md

   <figcaption align = "center"><i>Fig 1.
 Dashboard Title and Greeting Message</i></figcaption>
 </figure>

 4. Drop a Stats Box widget on the canvas.
-Delete the default Icon Button and the Text widget with value **21% more than last month**.
-Add an Image widget below the Text widget with value **2.6 M**.
+Delete the default Icon Button and the Text widget with the value **21% more than last month**.
+Add an Image widget below the Text widget with the value **2.6 M**.
     The output should look like this:

 <figure>